ferncabrera/open_ims/README.md

    ![image](https://github.com/ferncabrera/open_ims/assets/73137447/0a0f4440-381f-4763-b548-fa03c0d429cf)

-   IF YOU CHOOSE TO USE THE CREATE SCRIPT IN THE UP.sql MIGRATION FILE **DO NOT INCLUDE THE OWNERSHIP CHANGES OF THE RESOURCES TO THE DEV USER!** The DEV user only exists in DEV and these .sql files will be run in prod as well so we need to make sure they work for both envs.
+   IF YOU CHOOSE TO USE THE CREATE SCRIPT IN THE UP.sql MIGRATION FILE **DO NOT INCLUDE THE OWNERSHIP CHANGES OF THE RESOURCES TO THE DEV USER (or the IF NOT EXISTS clause) in your command when you paste it into the UP.sql file!** The DEV user only exists in DEV and these .sql files will be run in prod as well so we need to make sure they work for both envs.
 For instance, in the picture below you must make sure to EXCLUDE LINES 21 AND 22 from the UP.sql file!:

    ![image](https://github.com/ferncabrera/open_ims/assets/73137447/c3cb5e18-a7c7-44db-b177-13c9e5987ba1)